 Museum Pass Information

 As of June 1, both libraries will not be accepting museum pass reservations.
 Museum passes will be first come, first served.
-All other policies regarding the passes (lending periods, late fines and returning passes to the circulation desk) will remain in effect.
-Call the Plumb Memorial Library or Huntington Branch Library for museum pass availability.
+All other policies regarding passes (lending periods, late fines and returning passes to the circulation desk) will remain in effect.
+Visit the library’s website to see policy information, list of passes and links to the venues.
+You must be a Shelton resident and have an adult library card in order to check out the passes.

 *Both Libraries – Summer Reading Program*

-As summer rapidly approaches, the library invites all children and teens to celebrate summer by joining the summer reading program.
+As summer approaches, the Shelton libraries invite all children and teens to celebrate summer by joining the summer reading program.
 This year, both libraries will have a unified program: Rubber Ducky Reading Club (Pre-K), “Emojine a Summer at the Library” Reading Program (Grades K-6), and Teen Summer Reading Program (Grades 7-12).
 Kicking off the “Emojine a Summer at the Library” Reading Program, on June 16, both libraries will be hosting a Hip-Hop Dance Party at the Shelton Community Center Gymnasium with DJ Austin Dailey.
-Sign-ups for the Hip-Hop Dance Party will began on June 2.
+Sign-ups for the Hip-Hop Dance Party have begun.
 Registration for “Emojine a Summer” Reading Program & Teen Summer Reading Program will begin on June 16.
-You can visit the website, or call either library to register for the party.
-As the dates get closer, more details about the joint summer reading programs will follow; details will be announced in the Shelton Herald, Facebook/Twitter, and at both libraries.
+You can visit the library’s website, or call either library to register for the party.
+As the dates get closer, more details about the joint summer reading programs will follow; details will be announced on Facebook/Twitter, and at both libraries.

-“Emojine a Summer at the Library” Reading Program – On Saturday, June 16, kids entering Kindergarten to Grade 6 are invited to participate in the Emoji-Themed summer reading program.
+“Emojine a Summer at the Library” Reading Program – On Saturday, June 16, the Plumb Memorial Library and Huntington Branch Library are joining forces this summer.
+Kids entering Kindergarten to Grade 6 are invited to participate in our Emoji-themed summer reading program.
 Participants will keep track of their reading times on a reading log and earn small prizes.
-Also, participants can enter into the raffles for a chance to win the larger prizes.
+Also, participants can enter into our raffles for a chance to win our larger prizes.
 Children can go to either library to redeem their rewards and enter into the raffles.

-Summer Reading Kick Off: Hip-Hop Dance Party – On Saturday, June 16 at 10:30 a.m., Plumb Memorial Library and Huntington Branch Library are kicking off their Summer Reading Program “Emojine a Summer at the Library,” with a joint Hip-Hop Dance Party at the Shelton Community Center’s Gym.
-Children of all ages can learn awesome dance moves from DJ Austin Dailey during this interactive celebration.
+Summer Reading Kick Off: Hip-Hop Dance Party – On Saturday, June 16 at 10:30 a.m., the Plumb Memorial Library and Huntington Branch Library are kicking off their Summer Reading Program "Emojine a Summer at the Library." with a joint Hip-Hop Dance Party at the Shelton Community Center Gym.
+Children of all ages can learn dance moves from DJ Austin Dailey during this interactive celebration.
 Registration is required for both children and adults that are attending the program.
-Registration began June 2.
+Registration is open.

 Huntington Branch Library

-Danielle’s All Ages Storytime – On Thursday, June 14 at 11:30 a.m., join Danielle as she engages children of all ages with this drop-in storybook session.
+Danielle's All Ages Storytime – On Thursdays, May 31 & June 7 at 11:30 a.m., join Danielle as she engages children of all ages with this drop-in storybook session.

-Spanish with Sandra – On Thursday, June 14 at 5 p.m., children and their caregivers learn Spanish through songs, games, stories, and other fun activities. register for the entire session.
+Spanish with Sandra – On Thursdays, May 31 & June 7 at 5 p.m., children and their caregivers learn Spanish through songs, games, stories, and other fun activities.

-Toddler Movement – On Wednesday, June 20 at 11 a.m., Miss Robin provides a fun, active musical program for children ages 2 ½ – 4 and caregivers.
+Toddler Movement – On Wednesday, June 6 & 13 at 11 a.m., Miss Robin provides a fun, active musical program for children and caregivers.
 Sessions run for an entire month.

 Plumb Memorial Library

-Life is Art – On Thursday, June 14 at 6 p.m., join Miss Ronda for fun and different creative projects each week.
-Learn new techniques and express the inner artist.
+Life is Art – On Thursday, May 31 & June 7 at 6 p.m., join Miss Ronda for fun and different creative projects each week.
+Learn new techniques and express your inner artist.

-Connect: ELL – On Friday, June 15 at 10 a.m., join staff at Plumb Memorial Library for a relaxed and fun morning of conversation.
-Enjoy coffee, tea and light refreshments while you meet friendly people and practice the skills.
+Connect: ELL – On Fridays, June 1 & 8 at 10 a.m., join staff members at Plumb Memorial Library for a relaxed and fun morning of conversation.
+Enjoy coffee, tea and light refreshments while you meet friendly people and practice your skills.
 Community members 18 years old + with all levels of English are welcome to attend.
 No sign-up, so just show up.

-Bookworms Story Time –On Mondays, June 18 & 25 at 10:30 a.m., join Miss Maura for a themed drop in story and craft time for kids 1-5 years old and their caregivers – Freezer Dance and ever popular Do Re Mi.
+Bookworms Story Time –On Mondays, June 4 & 11 at 10:30 a.m., join Miss Maura for a themed drop in story and craft time for kids and their caregivers.

-Fun for Little Ones – On Tuesdays, June 19 & 26 at 10:30 a.m., a drop-in story time geared toward kids and their caregivers.
+Fun for Little Ones – On Tuesdays, June 5 & 12 at 10:30 a.m., a drop-in story time geared toward kids 0-5 years old and their caregivers.
 Join Mrs. Fritsch for stories, songs, activities and a special theme related craft, siblings always welcome.

-Knit. – On Tuesdays, June 19 & 26 at 6 p.m., adult fiber fans meet to knit, crochet and chat, lots of support and fellowship in this drop in group, stop in and bring a friend.
+Knit – On Tuesdays, June 5 & 12 at 6 p.m., adult fiber fans meet to knit, crochet and chat, lots of support and fellowship in this drop in group, stop in and bring a friend.
 Group meets in the beautiful and historic Reading Room.

-Story to Art – On Wednesday, June 20 at 10:30 a.m., Join Ms. Kim as she crafts a connection about storytelling through art.
-This is a NEW bi-weekly drop-in story time for children ages 3 to 5 year old and their caregivers.
+Story to Art – On Wednesday June 6 at 10:30 a.m., join Ms. Kim as she crafts a connection about storytelling through art.
+This is a new bi-weekly drop-in story time for children and their caregivers.